Shannon (American singer): Career

-In 1985, she released her second album, Do You Wanna Get Away.
+In 1985, she released her second studio album, Do You Wanna Get Away.
 The title track was the first single and it became her third single to appear on the Hot 100, and her third single to hit #1 on the Dance Chart.
 She scored three more dance hits, including "Stronger Together", a cover of "Urgent" by Foreigner, and "Stop the Noise", with a video sponsored by Pepsi and Black Angus.
-Love Goes All the Way, Shannon's third album, was released in 1986.
+Love Goes All the Way, Shannon's third studio album, was released in 1986.

 Shannon asked to be released from her recording contract with Atlantic Records in 1987.
 She recorded soundtracks, jingles, and the track "Criminal", for the movie Fatal Beauty, starring Whoopi Goldberg.
 While touring the world, Shannon attended and graduated from the American Academy of Dramatic Arts in New York City.

 In 1998, she cowrote and sang on multi-tracks produced by Todd Terry, Tony Moran, and Germany's Sash! and Les Rythmes Digitales.
 The Shannon single "Move Mania" (Sash!) became an EU dance hit.
 In 1999, Shannon appeared in a segment of VH1's One-Hit Wonders.
 Entertainment Tonight also taped a special about her life.
 She was managed for a period of time by Eric Vega producer of shows and events.
-In 2005 the NBC TV show "Hit Me Baby One More Time" aired a full interview on Shannon's life, music, and a pre-taped performance in front of a studio audience for national airing.
+In 2005 the NBC TV show Hit Me, Baby, One More Time aired a full interview on Shannon's life, music, and a pre-taped performance in front of a studio audience for national airing.

 Shannon's fourth studio album, The Best Is Yet to Come, was released on March 28, 2000.
 She is credited as 50 percent writer of the album.
 Chris Barbosa served as a producer, along with Andy "Panda" Tripoli and Tony Moran.
-This venture thrust Shannon back onto the dance scene and Billboard Music Charts in the early 2000s with top 10 Billboard Dance Remixes by veteran DJ/Mixer Junior Vasquez (For "Let The Music Play - The Lost Mixes" - #3 US Billboard Music Dance Charts), and Hex Hector for "Give Me Tonight".
-Shannon later released a compilation album, Let The Music Play: The Best of Shannon, in 2004.
+This venture thrust Shannon back onto the dance scene and Billboard Music Charts in the early 2000s with top 10 Billboard Dance Remixes by veteran DJ/Mixer Junior Vasquez (For "Let the Music Play – The Lost Mixes" – #3 US Billboard Music Dance Charts), and Hex Hector for "Give Me Tonight".
+Shannon later released a compilation album, Let the Music Play: The Best of Shannon, in 2004.

-On April 20, 2006, Shannon participated in the Freestyle Extranvaganza concert along with artists Lisa Lisa and Cult Jam, The Cover Girls, Coro, and Stevie B. The event was sponsored by WKTU, WSKQ, and WCAA in New York.
+On April 20, 2006, Shannon participated in the Freestyle Extranvaganza concert along with artists Lisa Lisa and Cult Jam, the Cover Girls, Coro, and Stevie B The event was sponsored by WKTU, WSKQ, and WCAA in New York.

 A fifth studio album, A Beauty Returns, was released in 2006.
 Today, Shannon is a voting member of the Grammy's (Recording Academy), and she occasionally performs shows around the world.
-In 2016, Carnival Cruise Lines ran a national television campaign featuring music performed by her.
-In 2017, Shannon was a contestant on the FOX game show Beat Shazam where she was partnered with former Stetsasonic member Bobby Simmons.
+In 2016, Carnival Cruise Line ran a national television campaign featuring music performed by her.
+In 2017, Shannon was a contestant on the Fox game show Beat Shazam where she was partnered with former Stetsasonic member Bobby Simmons.